JazzTimes

-JazzTimes was an American print magazine devoted to jazz.
+JazzTimes is an American print magazine devoted to jazz.
 Published 10 times a year, it was founded in Washington, D.C., in 1970 by Ira Sabin as the newsletter Radio Free Jazz to complement his record store.

 Coverage

 After a decade of growth in subscriptions, deepening of writer pools, and internationalization, Radio Free Jazz expanded its focus and, at the suggestion of jazz critic Leonard Feather, changed its name to JazzTimes in 1980.

 Sabin's Glenn joined the magazine staff in 1984.
 In 1990, JazzTimes incorporated exclusive cover photography and higher quality art and graphic design.
 The magazine reviews audio and video releases concerts, instruments, music supplies, and books.
 It also includes a guide to musicians, events, record labels, and music schools.

 David Fricke, whose writing credits include Rolling Stone, Melody Maker and Mojo, also contributes to the magazine.

 Web traffic

 JazzTimes.com was redesigned in 2019.
 Among its most popular stories are the JazzTimes10, which look at the "Top 10" of a specific categories of jazz, from Christmas songs to tunes from the Loft Jazz era.
 Also popular are its annual critics and readers polls of the top artists, albums and songs in jazz.
 JazzTimes.com's most successful month was in February 2015, when it registered more than half a million pageviews.
 In 2019, it registered 3,736,397 pageviews with 65% of its traffic direct and a quarter of it from organic search.